North America | Arizona

 Ex collection Galerie Flak, Paris

-Ex collection Didier Robin, Paris
+Ex collection Didier Robin, Paris, acquired above

 Kachina dolls (or katsinam) represent spirits or gods from the pantheon of the Pueblo peoples in the American Southwest.
 Given to children, kachina dolls constituted a teaching tool allowing them to familiarize themselves with the spiritual world and perpetuating knowledge of the founding myths on which their society was based.